 - Enabling Apple Pay and Google Pay: Most ecommerce platforms and online store builders that come with built-in payments have features to accept Apple Pay and Google Pay.
 Shopify stores also have Shop Pay.
 Make sure to enable these payment methods in your store.

 Additionally, many online store platforms have unique options for single-click checkouts.
 Shopify, for example, has Shop Pay, which allows customers to save payment and shipping information across all online stores powered by Shopify.

-Square has been rolling out similar features.
+Square has been rolling out similar features with its Square Pay solution.
 Online checkouts powered by Square can save customer details for one-click purchases on future visits to websites powered by Square.

 If you need to accept credit card payments online, but not through a shopping cart or ecommerce setup, but rather by billing customers for products or services, there are ways to do that affordably online.
 While we mentioned that ACH and direct bank payments might not make sense for online stores, it’s a much better fit for invoicing.

 If you are regularly sending out invoices and collecting payments, using an established invoicing tool that includes ACH processing is probably your best option.

 If you only need to request payment occasionally, you may be able to use a free service like Zelle, which powers free bank transfers.
 However, Zelle is only available through certain banks, such as Chase.

 In addition to the online ACH processors covered above, the following methods could be a good fit for sending and receiving funds through online invoicing:

 - Wave: Free invoicing and accounting software with credit card processing fees of 2.9% + 30 cents.
 Process ACH payments for a 1% fee.
 Can also set up automated recurring billing.
 Card processing fees are 2.9% + 30 cents for most cards, and 3.4% + 30 cents for American Express.
 ACH payments have a 1% fee with a $1 minimum.